Over on Against the Wicked City, Joseph Manola posted about colorful versions of classic D&D monsters — from the AD&D 1e Monster Manual (paid link).

 Joseph also quoted a few other descriptions, including the one for goblins — “yellow through dull orange to brick red,” and yep, no green ones — that made me take a closer look at the back cover of the MM.
 And there they are — bright yellow goblins!

 My copy isn’t going to win any beauty contests, but the yellow still shows up clearly.
 I thought maybe I was misidentifying those little dudes as goblins, but check out the lovely Trampier goblin illustration from the goblin entry:

 It’s a perfect match, right down to the shape of the shield.
 Bright yellow goblins — awesome!

 Where did the colorful ogre come from?

 That made me wonder whether I’d just been missing, or perhaps glossing over, marvelously colorful ogres (and other humanoids) in other editions.
-Did colorful ogres start in OD&D?
+Did colorful ogres start in OD&D (paid link)?